IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-daily-build.md

 ### Option 1: Install AI Manager and Event Manager Separately

-#### Grant Argo CD Cluster Admin Permission

-From Red Hat OpenShift Console, go to `User Management` > `RoleBindings` > `Create binding`.
-Use the form view to configure the properties for the `ClusterRoleBinding` with values as follows, and click the `Create` button.

-- Binding type
-  - Cluster-wide role binding (ClusterRoleBinding)
-- RoleBinding
-  - Name: argocd-admin
-- Role
-  - Role Name: cluster-admin
-- Subject
-  - ServiceAccount: check it
-  - Subject namespace: openshift-gitops
-  - Subject name: openshift-gitops-argocd-application-controller

 #### Install AI Manager

 You can install CP4WAIOps - AI Manager using GitOps by creating an Argo CD App.
 The parameters for AI Manager are as follows: